magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 By linking the physical and digital worlds, fiducial markers ensure AR content is displayed correctly, regardless of user perspective or device.

 1. **Fiducial Markers and AR Spatial Coherence**
    Fiducial markers create a consistent relationship between the physical environment and digital coordinate systems.
-Their transforms-comprising position, rotation, and scale-define how digital content aligns with the real world.
+Their transforms define how digital content aligns with the real world.
 Proper configuration ensures spatial coherence, making AR experiences intuitive and immersive.

 2. **Practical Applications in Real-World AR Projects**